 2017 is the year that our family is visiting all of the Waukesha County Parks in one year.
 As our kids get older and our time together shortens, we figured this would be a great family adventure.
 So we set out to visit the 11 Waukesha County Parks on this list: Click here to find a Waukesha County Park.

 Minooka Park is located at 1927 East Sunset, Waukesha, WI 53189.
 Here you will find swimming, mountain biking trails, dog exercise areas, fishing, geocaching, cross country trails, sledding hill, snowshoeing, volleyball, equestrian trials, and archery.

 With 579 acres, Minooka Park is the largest within the Waukesha County Park system.
 If you’ve been to other parks, then you’ll be able to feel how open this park is in comparison with its numerous large open spaces.

 Park admission can be found in the Fees and Admission section of the Waukesha County Parks post here.
 If the park entrance is unattended, then you just fill out an envelope, insert your fee, and drop it in the slot.
-If you purchase an annual Waukesha County park pass for $32 and no attendant is present, then you will receive it in the mail.
+If you purchase an annual Waukesha County park pass and no attendant is present, then you will receive it in the mail.